wcj365/python-stats-dataviz/assignments/individual_project/Part_A.md

 # Individual Project Part A
-For this part, you wear a different role. **No programming is required**.
+For this part, you wear a different hat. **No programming is required**.
 Analytical and communications skills are required.
 ## You ARE a
 - Data analyst
 - Business analyst